• Skincare

-If there is one thing the Egyptian women of 3400 BCE and I have in common, it’s the desire to have longer, thicker, darker lashes.
 Of course!
-They were doing it to ward off the evil eye (since eyes are windows to the soul, they need to be protected against the devil) and shield their peepers against sun, sweat and debris, while I simply want a stunning pair that will make my eyes look gorgeous.
+They were doing it to ward off the evil eye (since eyes are windows to the soul, they need to be protected against the devil) and shield their peepers against sun, sweat, and debris, while I simply wanted a stunning pair that would make my eyes look gorgeous.

 Oh!
-And while those gorgeous Egyptians were zealous proponents of a “lash growth serum” made from honey, crocodile dung, ivory, bone and water, I would rather opt for something less… um… disgusting.
+And while those gorgeous Egyptians were zealous proponents of a “lash growth serum” made from honey, crocodile dung, ivory, bone, and water, I would rather opt for something less… um… disgusting.
 Thank you very much.

-But then there is the little caveat that I am paranoid about putting anything in or around my eyes unless it’s 300% safe.
-Which can’t be said with full confidence for the new lash growth formulations, like Latisse and Careprost, all of which have the potential of leading to dry eyes, eyelid skin darkening, redness and itchiness.
+This can’t be said with full confidence for the new lash growth formulations, like Latisse and RevitaLash, all of which have the potential to lead to dry eyes, eyelid skin darkening, redness, and itchiness.

 2 tablespoons castor oil